Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 however, it is important to understand it in detail when providing drag-and-drop operations, which have to constantly apply transforms to these shapes.
-At the same time, any potential monitor overlaps have to be handled, as well as providing snapping functionality in order to auto align monitors.
+At the same time, any potential monitor overlaps have to be handled, as well as providing snapping functionality in order to auto-align monitors.

 Intersections can be seen by two conditions per axis.
-If both axis have at least one condition evaluated to false, then an overlap has occurred.
+If both axes have at least one condition evaluated as false, then an overlap has occurred.
 In listing
 @conditions and figure @overlap the conditions and an example overlap are visualized.